syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-Enable the browse button support to the Uploadbox control.
+Enables the browse button support to the Uploadbox control.